BI4ALL/access-guide/README.md

 1. You have a BI4ALL e-mail address.
 Use it to create an account on Github.
 2. Your Github name should be your "*BI4ALL username*" + "*-bi4all*".
 Example: *jdoe-bi4all*
-3. Finnally, to access AI and ML repositories, please e-mail BI4ALL **AI & Data Science** team.
+3. Finally, to access AI and ML repositories, please e-mail BI4ALL **AI & Data Science** team.

 And now, you are able to start your **AI** and **ML** ride!